 What sets you watch apart from other similar watches?
 (Inspiration, high quality materials etc)

 The number one thing that sets my watch apart from others is the design.
 It truly is unique.
 Second, these watches offer a much higher quality feel than their competitors.
 By incorporating wood and stainless steel into the design, I was able to give it that natural wood look, with a more classic and “real watch” feel.

 We source the majority of our materials and parts from around the world, and the factories were a huge help in facilitating that process.
 For instance, we didn’t want a cheap movement.
 We wanted the watch to be reliable, and still affordable.
 So we went with one of the most well-regarded Japanese movements out there.
 In terms of perceived quality, it’s second only to Swiss movements, which cost many multiples more.

 We also sourced our own wood from various countries.
-We don’t alter the wood’s natural color, but simply give a protective polish that will maintain it’s original look.
+We don’t alter the wood’s natural color, but simply give it a protective polish that will maintain its original look.

 How much time did it take from idea to having a working prototype?
 What big changes took place?

-I had the initial idea back in May of 2012 when Sean was in China, sat on it for a while, and then decided to really make it happen in July.
+I had the initial idea back in May of 2012 when Sean was in China, sat on it for awhile, and then decided to really make it happen in July of that year.

-Once you find a reliable, quality supplier to manufacture your product the timeline really isn’t that long to have a working prototype.
-You have to understand the fact that these factories are extremely good at what they do and can pump things out in a hurry.
+Once you fin a reliable, quality supplier to manufacture your product the timeline really isn’t that long to have a working prototype.
+You have to understand the fact these factories are extremely goof at what they do and can pump things out in a hurry.
 Once I had the initial designs ready, it took about a month to receive a prototype.

 The majority of your time will be spent tweaking designs and finalizing everything.
 For example, I had to purchase new molds for the case and band, I shaved off fractions of a millimeter from the wood bezel, and slightly altered my face designs.
 All of which takes time.